Haskell-Things/ImplicitCAD/README.md

  - 3D output (stl) -- rare bugs that can be fixed by increasing re
  - gcode generation for 2D to hacklab laser cutter.
 Not configurable.

 What still needs to be done:

- - openscad parser for backwards compatibility (partially completed)
  - gcode generation for 3D printers, gcode generator config
+ - openscad parser for backwards compatibility (partially complete)

 And a wishlist of things further in the future: